th3w1zard1/PyKotor/Tools/KotorCLI/IMPLEMENTATION_NOTES.md

 ## Contributing

-When contributing to KOTORNasher:
+When contributing to KotorCLI:

-1. **Maintain nasher syntax compatibility**
+1. **Maintain cli syntax compatibility**
 2. **Use PyKotor implementations** (don't reinvent the wheel)
 3. **Add vendor references** in code comments
 4. **Follow PyKotor conventions** (see CONVENTIONS.md)